khanhdang/homepage/index.md

 ---
  I am open to potential collaboration or feedback on my works.
 Feel free to drop me an email. <br>
- Ambitious  students who want to work on Bachelor, Master or even Doctor theses are also welcome!
+ Ambitious  students who want to work on Bachelor, Master or even Doctor theses are also welcomed!
 {: .alert .alert-warning  }

 ---